LionWeb-io/lionweb-java/website/docs/Guides/working-with-repository.md

 # Working with the LionWeb Repository

-Working with the [LionWeb Repository](https://github.com/LionWeb-io/lionweb-repository) we can store and retrieve nodes.
+Working with the [LionWeb Server](https://github.com/LionWeb-io/lionweb-server) we can store and retrieve nodes.
 It is also a mean to exchange models with other LionWeb-compliant components.
-You can refer to the website of the LionWeb Repository to learn how to start it.
+You can refer to the website of the LionWeb Server to learn how to start it.

-This page provides an overview of how to interact with the repository using the provided Java client and outlines the basic concepts involved.
+This page provides an overview of how to interact with the server using the provided Java client and outlines the basic concepts involved.

 ## Using Gradle